 Be sure to use GMO-free ascorbic acid.
 I recommend Nutribiotics because it is certified free of GMOs (90% of Vitamin C sold in the US is made from — mostly GMO — corn grown in China, a country with an abysmal record when it comes to food safety).

-4—SALTWATER GARGLE: This is an old home remedy but it really helps, especially with sore throats: gargle twice a day with hot salt water — preferably organic hand-harvested Celtic Sea Salt , or any good quality unrefined sea salt.
+4—SALTWATER GARGLE: This is an old home remedy but it really helps, especially with sore throats: gargle twice a day with hot salt water — preferably organic hand-harvested Celtic Sea Salt , (Flower of the Ocean is my favorite) or any good quality unrefined sea salt.
 (Commercial table salt has the goodness refined out of it and usually contains dextrose—to make you consume more, of course.)
 If you’re really brave, try a warm saltwater nasal douche.
 It feels strange at first — snorting up a spoonful of salt water, letting it run through (cleanse) your nasal passages and then spitting it out — but once you get the hang of it you’ll want to make it part of your daily regimen, as do millions of people benefiting from this part of the Ayurvedic tradition, using a neti pot.
 Plus, it reminds me of body surfing…

 5—ZING LOZENGES: Suck — don’t chew or swallow — one every two hours for a day or two.
 If you start to have a funny/metallic taste in your mouth, stop, you’ve had enough.
 And do check the labels, both of your Zinc and of any Multivitamins you take to make sure that you NEVER take more than 90 mg Zinc in a day.
 My favorite brand of zinc lozenges is “Now”.
 Inexpensive and they taste the best!